-We’ve been making this super easy and delicious midweek chicken and chorizo for a long time.
+We’ve been making this super easy one-pan chicken and chorizo for a long time.
 It never disappoints.
 Just throw chicken, chorizo, garlic, cherry tomatoes and basil into a baking dish… and bake!
 It’s equally perfect for entertainment as it is for a quick and easy family friendly meal.

 One pan baked chicken and chorizo with cherry tomatoes is on regular rotation at our house, whatever the season.

 Which means one important thing, of course… it’s been perfected over many, many ‘makes’.